aws/aws-lc/BUILDING.md

 in the caller's application at the beginning of the code scope that makes repeated calls to AWS-LC cryptographic functions.

-Alternatively, the functions that are invoked by the macro, `armv8_set_dit` and `armv8_restore_dit`, can be placed at the beginning and the end of the code section, respectively.
+Alternatively, the functions that are invoked in the macro, `armv8_set_dit` and `armv8_restore_dit`, can be placed at the beginning and the end of the code section, respectively.
+These functions are available regardless whether the build flag is used or not.
 An example of that usage is present in the benchmarking function `Speed()` in `tool/speed.cc` when the `-dit` option is used.

     ./tool/bssl speed -dit

 The DIT capability, which is checked in `OPENSSL_cpuid_setup` can be masked out at runtime by calling `armv8_disable_dit`.
 This would result in having the functions `armv8_set_dit` and `armv8_restore_dit` being a noop.
 It can be made available again at runtime by calling `armv8_enable_dit`.